charityyoungblood/StatisticsAndProbability/Intro.md

 1. In this step - after the data has been collected - we have to EXPLORE and make sense of the data
 2. Summarizing the collected data is called "Exploratory Data Analysis"
+3. In this step, we are seeking to discover patterns in the raw data

 ## Step 3: Probability ##